braibant/Synthesis/src/README.txt

 These files contain the compiler part of the development associated with the paper "Formal verification of Hardware Synthesis".

-Running make in this directory will compile this development.
+Running [make] in this directory will compile this development.
 However, in order to visit these files, one must either

 - run coqtop, and execute the command
-  Add Rec LoadPath "./" as Synthesis.
+  Add Rec LoadPath "./" as Synthesis. at the beginning of each file.

 - run coqtop with the option
   -R "path_to_the_src_folder" "Synthesis"